FieryCod/holy-lambda/doc/1-02-getting-started.md

       ```

       The layers of your template have not been configured correctly.
 Ensure that stack:sync reports and ARN and it has been added to the `template.myl`

-From original getting started text - probably has a place in Troubleshooting:

-  The first sync is not always successful.
-If this is the case check the following:  ** link to troubleshooting
-  - Is Docker running?
-  - Run `bb stack:purge` and run `bb stack:sync` once again
-  - If this still fails, run `bb stack:doctor` for diagnostic information

-  **This behaviour may be overridden by changing `:self-manage-layers?` flag is set to `false`, then `holy-lambda` will automatically publish all necessary layers and output `ARN` of each.

-  3. At this point you should have `.holy-lambda` directory in your project.
-If not then go to troubleshooting.
-Now you can choose one of three runtimes:

-    - `:babashka`
-    - `:native`
-    - `:java`

-     The template is adjusted in the way that all of the runtimes should work flawlessly and all you need to change is a `:runtime` value in `bb.edn`.

-  1. `:babashka` runtime
-     Babashka runtime is probably the best one to start the journey with `holy-lambda`.